 - Bonneville Lakes loop at Fish lake – 20 kilometres (about 3 hours) A beautiful view with easy access, and a great way to get outside in the cold, short winter days

-- Alligator Lake from Annie Lake Road—40 kilometres return ( 3–4 hours) 10 kilometres gradual climbing, until plateau, then along to the lake and back the same way—is a popular trail for fat biking, and there are alternatives around this area to make loops.
+- Alligator Lake from Annie Lake Road—40 kilometres return ( 3–4 hours) 10 kilometres gradual climbing, until plateau, then along to the lake and back the same way—is a popular trail, and there are alternatives around this area to make loops.

 - Dawson Overland trail – Braeburn to Takhini Hot Springs 100 kilometres (6–9 hours, or overnight)